The Victim of a Hate Incident

 - Talk to the victimized student in private.

-- Recognize that the student is probably experiencing a range of intense feelings, including shame, anger,
+- Recognize that the student is probably experiencing a range of intense feelings, including shame, anger, fear, and denial.

 - Explain the importance of notifying the campus police.